Japanese Leek Pork Rolls

 2. Discard the tough, dark green portion of the leek.
 The remaining pale green section needs to be washed thoroughly in water to remove any dirt.

-When using long pieces of leek, making incisions along the length will allow the leek to cook faster and absorb flavor.
+When cooking long pieces of leek, making incisions along the length will allow them to cook faster and absorb more flavor.
 The diagonal incisions should be about 5 mm deep.
 Make similar incisions on both sides of the leek.